nivocart/nivocart/README.md

 NivoCart is a fully featured shopping cart solution written in pure PHP, Html5, CSS3 and jQuery.<br />
 NivoCart is a powerful and user friendly all-in-one shopping cart application for small and medium businesses.<br />
 NivoCart is completely self-contained, has no remote dependencies, and doesn't use frameworks or template engines.<br />
-For Help and support, please visit the <a href="http://forum.nivocart.com" title="Forum">NivoCart Forums</a>.

 _____________________________________________________________________________________________

-DEMONSTRATION: Click <a href="https://nivocart.com/index.php?route=demonstration/demonstration" title="Demos">HERE</a> to test the current version of NivoCart.
+DEMONSTRATION: Click <a href="https://nivocart.org/index.php?route=demonstration/demonstration" title="Demos">HERE</a> to test the current version of NivoCart.
 _____________________________________________________________________________________________